-- Lacquer is the hardest, most durable finish by far, which is why it has traditionally been used as a topcoat.
+- Lacquer is hard and durable, and has traditionally been used as a topcoat.
 If your cabinets were factory-finished, they were probably done with lacquer.

 - It also dries incredibly quickly, so we can spray multiple coats in one day (so you can get back to your new kitchen faster).
 And although it’s smelly when it’s being sprayed (there’s no way around it!), the fast dry time means the smell should dissipate quickly.
 And we tent off any areas we’re spraying in to contain it all.